wireframe/wireframe.github.com/_posts/2014-06-04-toolbox-bundler-group.md

 ### The Easy Button

-[Bundler](http://bundler.io/) makes distribution of gems drop dead simple by just adding a line to your Gemfile.
-It's *super* easy to ensure that your entire development team has access to the necessary tools and control rollout of new versions over time.
+[Bundler](http://bundler.io/) makes distribution of these utility gems to your entire team super easy by just adding a few lines to your Gemfile.
+All your developers will have access to the tools they need right out of the box, and you have a simple way to rollout new gem versions over time as well.

 Since these gems are primarily developer utilities, you **may** be tempted to save these gems in your `:development` Bundler group...but **STOP**!

 **These are tools...not libraries!**